cb504/fp_presentation/PITCHME.md

 ## Currying

+A function that returns another function.

-* Motive: allow function to have state
+* Allow function to have state
-* Mathematics Motive: function should have only 1 input parameter
+* A function should have only 1 input parameter

 ```javascript
 // base service